 Damage from tornadoes can vary from minor damage that breaks tree limbs to massive damage that demolishes homes in its path.
 The type of damage depends on the intensity, size, and duration of the tornado.
 The magnitude or severity of a tornado is categorized using the Enhanced Fujita Tornado Intensity Scale (EF Scale).
 This is the scale now used exclusively for determining tornado ratings by comparing wind speed and actual damage.
-Figure 4.3.9-3 illustrates the relationship between EF ratings, wind speed, and expected tornado damage.
+Figure 4.3.9-2 illustrates the relationship between EF ratings, wind speed, and expected tornado damage.
+Since 1950, 58 tornadoes touched down in Fort Bend County, with an average rating of EF-0.
+Based on history of occurrence and severity, the County can expect minor damage from tornadoes, with a 45-percent probability of experiencing minor damage (EF-0), 24-percent probability of experiencing moderate damage (EF-1), 6-percent probability of experiencing considerable damage (EF-2), and 2-percent probability of experiencing severe damage (EF-3) in any given year.